WXCC

-WXCC (96.5 FM, "Coal Country 96.5") is a radio station licensed to serve Williamson, West Virginia.
-The station is owned by Lynn Parrish, through licensee Mountain Top Media LLC.
-It airs a country music format.
-WXCC is an affiliate of Fox News Radio.
+WXCC (96.5 FM, "The Mullet") is a radio station licensed to serve Williamson, West Virginia.
+The station is owned by licensee Mountain Top Media LLC, Cindy May Johnson Managing Member.
+It airs a 90's Country format.
+WXCC is an affiliate of West Virginia MetroNews.

 History

 The first song played on WXCC, broadcasting in the heart of West Virginia's coal country, was Tennessee Ernie Ford's "Sixteen Tons".
 The station was assigned the WXCC call letters by the Federal Communications Commission.

+On April 1, 2024, WXCC flipped to a 90's country format by playing "Achy Breaky Heart" by Billy Ray Cyrus for 9 hours beginning at 6am.
+The format officially began with "Put Some Drive in Your Country" by Travis Tritt at 2:56pm on April 1, 2024.